Web Simulation

 • Inner ring (blue→red gradient): Sequence u₁ — the fixed reference stored at the base station.
 Color gradient runs from blue (index 0) to red (index N−1).
 The thick long arm marks the start element.

-• Outer ring (green→red gradient): Sequence u₂ — the received signal after cyclic shift.
-The color gradient shifts with the Cyclic Shift slider, and the thick arm moves to show the new start position.
+• Outer ring (green→red gradient): Sequence u₂ — the received signal after cyclic shift and CFO.
+The color gradient shifts with the Cyclic Shift slider, and CFO progressively rotates later samples around the circle.

 • Noisy cloud: When noise is ON, faint colored dots show the received (noisy) samples scattered around the unit circle, using the same shift-aware gradient.